 The toxin applied was different this time too.
-It was ethyl carbamate, a group 2A carcinogen which contaminates many alcoholic beverages such as beer and wine.
+It was ethyl carbamate, a group 2A carcinogen which contaminates many alcoholic beverages such as beer and wine (while we’re here, alcohol can cause acne but not always).
 Therefore we have evidence that raspberry consumption can provide antioxidant defences against a wide variety of toxins, not just acrylamide.

 The greatness of raspberries is simple.
 Increasing antioxidants is an effective strategy for clearing acne, and eating raspberries is an effective source of antioxidants.

 Additionally, raspberries are not interchangeable with strawberries or blueberries, despite having a near identical ORAC score.
 There’s literally thousands if not millions of antioxidant types in nature.

 No two fruits in nature have the same exact profile of antioxidants, and many antioxidants are actually phytonutrients, smaller plant compounds which have their own hidden powers.